Cian28-C28/Flipper-Asset-Packs/README.md

 # Flipper-Asset-Packs
 Loads of Anims for you to enjoy!
 Please send me a message if you run into any issues with these!

-Shout-out to Atomofiron forthe img2fbm tool!
+Shout-out to Atomofiron for the img2fbm tool!
 It's been loads of help when it comes to making these https://github.com/atomofiron/img2fbm

 # How to use (REQUIRES CUSTOM FIRMWARE):